ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Features

-- Obfuscated style password and keys , blending them with garbage texts
+- Hardcoded obfuscated style password and keys , blending them with garbage texts

 - Uses "custom" file signature, making this as only valid software for decryption